 2. Application security with ease

-You spend a significant amount of time in building applications.
+You spend a significant amount of time building applications.
 This also means there are several steps to go through before an application is ready to be rolled out.
 Hence, when micro-segmentation is done, it protects every granular level—this implies that the employees need not spend a lot of time in ensuring the various silos of application development for ideation to deployment are secured—they are perpetually secured in an automated manner—further increasing employee productivity.

 3. New responsibilities are handled with ease